by: Thomas Young

 What can I do on this website?

 The user will search for functionality as a way to meet their needs and get information.
 Keep in mind that your website must work very well or the user will leave the site quickly.
 They expect the site to function like Google, Amazon and other popular websites.
-Functionality must support your web marketing strategy and lead to a conversion or it is probably not necessary.
+Functionality must support your strategic digital marketing strategy and lead to a conversion or it is probably not necessary.

 Is this website safe and can I trust it?